ycherkasov/historical-projects/strauscpp4/ch16_classes/readme.txt

 * Note the difference between a =deleted function and one that simply has not been declared In the former case, the compiler notes that the programmer has tried to use the deleted function and gives an error In the latter case, the compiler looks for alternatives, such as not invoking a destructor or using a global operator new()
+* It is logically possible to move a source into itself (s=std::move(s)), so we have to protect against self-assignment

 Book advices: